Skip to navigation

 Anyway, thanks again for this great site.
 Keep up the good work.
 I'm off to get lost in Jodhpur.

 Thanks for letting me know, Matt.
-Unfortunately the note I sent to Awatar was from the Bank of England, so I guess it got lost in the post.
+Unfortunately the note I sent to Awatar was from the Bank of England, so I suspect it got lost in the post.
 Ah well, someone somewhere is a pound richer...